Updated January 17, 2024

 - Patients in imminent end-of-life situations or who need compassionate care

 All visitors are encouraged but no longer required to wear a mask throughout all buildings and facilities of Stony Brook Medicine.
+Visitors for patients who are COVID positive must wear a mask at all times while in the patient room.
 Additionally, visitors will be required to show photo identification.
 Acceptable forms of photo identification include a driver’s license, passport, green card, government-issued ID and U.S. military ID.